rh12503/tip/README.md

 </head>
 ```

-2. For any images with placeholders, change the `src` attribute to `data-src`.
+2. Change the `src` attribute to `data-src` for any image with placeholders.

 The library will look for a placeholder asset at the same location as the original image.
 All operations are done on the original `img` tag, so any formatting applied to the original image will be retained!